chrishuges/protocolsWetLab/relatedToProteomics/rnaProteomePolysomesImmunopurify.md

 15. Close the lid and press 'Start Vacuum'.
 16. Press 'Start' to begin the spin.
 Stand and watch to make sure it hits the appropriate speed and that everything is OK.
 17. Clean the ultracentrifuge tube caps with water and place back with the BioComp unit.
 Proceed to the next section to fractionate your sucrose gradients after the spin has finished.
-18. Going back to the protain prep, reconstitute your CAA powder in 500uL of HEPES pH 8.5.
+18. Going back to the protain prep, reconstitute your CAA powder in 1000uL of HEPES pH 8.5.
 19. Add 10uL of CAA to the protein lysate and vortex mix.
 Incubate at +24C for 30-minutes in the dark.
 20. During this incubation, prepare your Protein G beads by rinsing 25uL per sample in 800uL of TBST for a total of 3x rinses.
 Reconstitute the rinsed beads in 25uL of TBST per sample.
 21. To your incubated IP sample, add 25uL of rinsed protein G beads and incubate for an additional 1-hour at +24C with end-over-end rotation.
 22. Going back to the protein prep, reconstitute your DTT in 100mM HEPES pH 8.5, and add 10uL to each tube of protein lysate and vortex mix.
-At this point you can freeze your protein samples at -80C indefinitely, or proceed with clean-up and disgestion as below.
+At this point you can freeze your protein samples at -80C indefinitely, use them directly in a Western blot (need to add loading buffer), or proceed with clean-up and disgestion as below.

 For IP preparation: